croedel/MTECmqtt/README.md

 # M-TEC MQTT

 ## Introduction
-Welcome to the `M-TEC MQTT` project!
+Welcome to the `MTECmqtt` project!

 This project enables to read data from a M-TEC Energybutler (https://www.mtec-systems.com) system and write them to a MQTT broker.